Five Essential Tips To Protect Your Macbook From Viruses

 4) Always keep your browser updated: Consider updating your browsers immediately because these updates often include essential security features designed to keep your Macbook safe from unwanted viruses and malware.

-Whenever you see update signs do not ignore them as they are meant to update your Mac with new innovations.
+Whenever you see update signs do not ignore them as they are meant to update your Mac with innovations.
 Usually, Safari updates are installed with macOS updates, while on the other hand, browsers like Firefox and Chrome will inform you when your browser is out of date and a newer version is available.

 Also, make sure that all your sensitive and personal data stored on your Mac is encrypted and one way to do that is to use a password manager as passwords safely store your credit card details, bank accounts, and text notes.
 Therefore, the best virus protection for your Mac is to be alert and keep it up to date.